 Researchers from the University of Alberta Hospital in Canada proved this in a study.

 They used magnetic resonance imaging (MRI) to review study participants’ spine health while they were seated in different postures — either 90 degrees or slightly reclined at 135 degrees.

 What researchers found is that the 90-degree angle actually caused the most strain and prominent movement of the spinal discs.[i]

-The study author, Waseem Amir Bashir, a researcher at the University of Alberta Hospital in Canada, noted:[ii]
+The study author, Waseem Amir Bashir, noted:[ii]

 “A 135-degree body-thigh sitting posture was demonstrated to be the best biomechanical sitting position, as opposed to a 90-degree posture, which most people consider normal.”